-This study used a Dionex Ultimate 3000 HPLC equipped with a 5 μ L sample loop to deliver sample and mobile phase to the buffer exchange column.
-Filtered and degassed 200 mM ammonium acetate was used as the mobile phase with a flow rate of 50-100 μ L/min.
-The sample to be analyzed was loaded into the sample loop and injected using an autosampler by a full-loop method with an overfill factor of 1.2, or via a manual injection valve.
+We use a Dionex Ultimate 3000 HPLC equipped with a 5- μ l sample loop to deliver sample and mobile phase to the buffer exchange column.
+Use filtered and degassed 200 mM ammonium acetate as the mobile phase with a flow rate of 50-100 μ l/min.
+The sample to be analyzed is loaded into the sample loop and injected using an autosampler by a full-loop method with an overfill factor of 1.2, or via a manual injection valve.